GrinonBarrett/Taksidos/Core Rules/Creatures/Lignafaguer.md

 **Hexelstride**: It run and climb speeds are each increased by 1 foot for each free striker it uses.
 If it has only 1 striker, its speeds are each reduced to 2 feet.
 If it has no strikers remaining, it cannot run or climb.

 **Unnatural Speed**: Once per encounter, it *may triple its movement speed for a single move*.

+**Terrifying Leap**: Once per encounter, the lignafaguer may quadruple its leap distance.